devopsdays/devopsdays-web/content/page/organizing.md

 ---

-## Designing a devopsdays logo
+## Designing a local event's devopsdays logo

 The devopsdays logo with the gears in the brain has become recognizable for the overall devopsdays brand.
-For each individual devopsdays event you should take elements from this and design something that denotes your city specifically.
+For each individual devopsdays event you can take elements from the devopsdays brand logo.
+This is optional, but recommended.
+The goal should be to design something that denotes your city specifically.

 Note different existing logos: